Super South Ireland - 5 Days

 From here, we journey to the colourful harbour town of Kinsale.
 With its rich maritime past, winding lanes, art galleries and gourmet delights, Kinsale is a joy to explore.
 Our guide leads us on a walking tour through its historic streets, giving us a flavour of local life and stories.
 Tonight, we stay in Kinsale, where top-notch restaurants and waterside views make for a memorable evening.

-Total driving time: 3 hours and 30 Minutes
+Total driving time: 4 hours

 Meeting Point: The Ashling Hotel Dublin, 10 - 13 Parkgate St, Stoneybatter, Dublin 8, D08 P38N at 08:00